meltano/meltano/docs/src/docs/architecture.md

 #### Example `carbon.model.m5o` file

 ```
-# Define a database, connection settings, and the table relationships (further defined in each `my-table.table.m5o` file) to inform Meltano how to connect for ELT, orchestration, and interactive SQL generation using the Meltano Analyze GUI
+# Define a database, connection settings, and the table relationships (further defined in each `my-table.table.m5o` file) to inform Meltano how to connect for ELT, orchestration, and interactive SQL generation using the Meltano UI
 {
   # Define version metadata
   version = 1